srsexton94/mutualaid-client/README.md

 #### MVP
 * Provide sign up/in/out and change password
 * Display all posts, view a single post, update/delete your own post
+* No bugs, alerts, refreshing, or console logs

 #### Moderate Stretch Goals
 * Display all posts sorted by type (tabs in wireframes)